jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 ---
 layout: post
 title: "Is Physics Dead?"
-subtitle: "Expert re-grading, broken benchmarks, and what frontier models can and cannot do in physics"
+subtitle: "Broken benchmarks, and what frontier models can and cannot do in physics"
 author: "John Sous"
 date: 2026-09-11 12:00:00 -0400
 description: "What an expert audit of physics benchmarks reveals about frontier models, evaluation, and the parts of physics that remain difficult."
 permalink: /blogs/is-physics-dead/
 ---

 > *Physics is dead.
 Physics remains dead.
 And we have killed it.*
 >
 > Nietzsche, more or less
+>
+> Really?
 Anyone who works with frontier models knows two things at once.
 They can do astonishing things, and they drift.
 Over a long session they can lose the thread, forget what they have established, and struggle to identify the next useful step in a research project.
 Both things are true, and anyone who has spent a week with an agent on a hard problem has felt both.

 So what about physics?